K4zoku/nowm/README.md

 ## 💡 About

-A dead simple tool to managing windows from the tty, written in shell script.
+A dead simple tool to managing windows from the [tty](https://en.wikipedia.org/wiki/Tty_(Unix)), written in shell script.

 ### ✨ Features